prendradjaja/typescript-jsdoc-lnl/README.md

   - Add `"files": ["./index.js"]`

 - Run tsc and notice you get a type error! `npx tsc --noEmit`
-  - Alternatively, open in your favorite editor to see errors!
-(Can confirm: It works in WebStorm)
+  - Alternatively, open in your favorite editor/IDE to see errors!
+(Works in WebStorm with no config, probably others too.)

 ## Syntax basics